VesnaPop-Dimitrijoska/ML-Regression-Model-Airline-Delay/README.md

   10. Recommendations for future improvement
 #
 # Project Description:
-Project is using Data Preprocessing, Exploratory Data Analysis, Regression modeling with a pipeline and hyperparameter optimization using Baseline models, TPOT, Random search and Grid search.
+Project Machine Learning Regression Model on Airline Delay dataset.
+I'm using Exploratory Data Analysis, Data Preprocessing, Regression modeling with a pipeline and hyperparameter optimization using Baseline models, TPOT, Random search and Grid search.
 Airline Delay dataset was taken from Kaggle: https://www.kaggle.com/datasets/giovamata/airlinedelaycauses

-Since there were 5 delay columns I decided to combine them into one column by adding them up.
+There were 5 delay columns which I combined into one column by adding them up.
 This is the new target.

 Features in Airline Delay dataset: